Not sure what type of battery you have?Click Here to go to our Battery Guide page.

 Single-use batteries are not reusable when they lose their charge.
 They are commonly found in remote controls, car keyless entry remotes, watches, pacemakers, hearing aids, memory backup fire alarm devices, military electronics, toys, etc.

 Cellphones and their batteries are one of the easiest electronics to recycle*.
 They can be refurbished for resale or recycled and the materials used in new products.

-*Call2Recycle is not the official cellphone recycling program in the provinces of British Columbia, Manitoba and Quebec.
+*Call2Recycle is not the official cellphone recycling program in the province of British Columbia, Manitoba or Quebec.